-If you are an employer in Montana, North Dakota or Wyoming or you are a prospective employee with a job offer in one of those three states and you believe that you qualify for TN visa status, you can read more about it here.
+Are an employer in Montana, North Dakota or Wyoming or you are a prospective employee with a TN visa question?
+If so, you can read more about it here.
 If you know you need help, please contact us.

 TN Visa History

 The North American Free Trade Agreement that came into effect on January 1, 1989 made the TN possible.
 NAFTA changed the B-1 visa, L-1 intracompany transferees, E traders and investors, and created the professional TN visa (trade NAFTA).
-This article is an overview of the TN visa requirements.
+Accordingly, this article is an overview of the TN visa requirements.

 TN Visa Professional Employment

 With its focus on professional employment, the TN visa is often compared to the H-1B visa.
 This is no accident.
 The 63 categories of professionals authorized in the NAFTA legislation was actually a list of professions recognized by the USCIS for the H-1B in 1989 at the time of the NAFTA legislation.
-While the USCIS moved on and expanded the list of professions for which it permits H-1B status, the NAFTA professions for the TN visa has not changed.
+USCIS has expanded the list of professions for which it permits H-1B status.
+Unfortunately, the list of NAFTA professions for the TN visa has not changed.

 Occupational Categories for TN Status

 Occupations authorized for TN status include computer systems analysts, scientists, architects, engineers, economists, lawyers, and librarians.
-TN visa applications in these categories are rarely controversial in the sense that if you have a degree in any of these fields, have a license if appropriate, and have a job offer from a US employer, application at the border will usually get you a TN visa, and TN status in the United States.
+TN visa applications in these categories are rarely controversial.
+If you have a degree in any of these fields, have a license if appropriate, and have a job offer from a US employer, application at the border will usually get you TN status.
 Unlike the H-1B visa, you may not show that you have the equivalent of the bachelors degree to meet the bachelors degree requirement.

 Also, like the H-1B visa, the TN requires an employer and does not allow self-employment.
 In my 20 years of practicing as an immigration attorney, I have heard stories of Canadians purchasing an entity in the United States, and using the entity to create the required employment documents.
 If Customs and Border Protection (CBP discovers this ruse, it is likely that CBP will give the TN applicant an expedited removal order.
 From an immigration perspective, the applicant’s use of a US entity that the Canadian or Mexican controls is no different than straight self-employment.